-UNT can be subtyped into congenital and acquired types, according to the age of onset.
-Wenson's review of nearly 100 UNT literature has indicated that congenital type accounts for roughly 16% with a man-to-woman incidence ratio of almost 1:2,3 which is comparable to that of our study.
+UNT literature has indicated that congenital type accounts for roughly 16% with a man-to-woman incidence ratio of almost 1:2,3 which is comparable to that of our study.
 Six of our 11 patients were congenital, whereas the other 5 were acquired.
+Given that all our patients were children, the proportion of congenital UNT in the population of children should be higher.